Lindy Cameron: National Cyber Security Centre

 Cameron was appointed chief executive officer of the National Cyber Security Centre in 2020, becoming the second person to hold such a position at the NCSC.
 She succeeded the founding CEO, Ciaran Martin.
-Martin was made a Companion of the Order of the Bath in the 2020 Birthday Honours for his services to cyber security, and Cameron received the same honour for her services to international development.
+Martin was appointed a Companion of the Order of the Bath in the 2020 Birthday Honours for his services to cyber security, and Cameron received the same honour for her services to international development.

 In March 2021, during Cameron's inaugural address as CEO, she warned of the UK's need to "be clear-eyed about Chinese ambition in technological advancement," citing China's "hostile activity in cyberspace."

 In June 2021, she spoke at the Royal United Services Institute.
 Cameron said ransomware attacks were the major threat to the United Kingdom's cybersecurity.
 She noted that it is possible to obtain ransomware as a service (RaaS) for either a flat fee or a share of the profits.

-Lindy spoke at the 12th annual Tel Aviv Cyber Week in June 2022, identifying ransomware as the primary cyber threat to global security, which is both pervasive and quickly evolving.
+Cameron spoke at the 12th annual Tel Aviv Cyber Week in June 2022, identifying ransomware as the primary cyber threat to global security, which is both pervasive and quickly evolving.

 Diplomatic appointment

 In April 2024, it was announced that Cameron would replace Alexander Ellis as the High Commissioner from the United Kingdom to the Republic of India.

-In July 2024, Lindy Cameron and her husband, Air Marshal Sean Reynolds, attended Anant Ambani and Radhika Merchant's wedding festivities.
-Both wore Indian Attire designed by an Indian designer for all the events, as posted on Lindy Cameron’s X profile.
+Permanent Under Secretary, FCDO

+On 10 September 2026, Cameron was appointed Permanent Under-Secretary at the Foreign Office.